As a business owner, we know making it easy to process card payments for customers is vital to the running and growth of your business.

 That’s a very simplified example, but the idea is that you need to think about what your business does and how you can make it easier for your customers to pay you.
 Most payment processing companies will offer professional advice tailored to your specific situation, so just ask if you’re unsure!

 Points To Consider

 Do You Take Payments Over The Phone?

-You can take card payments over the phone via a physical terminal, however, acquiring banks charge a much higher transaction rate for this facility as the transaction is classed as ‘non-secure’ (you may have seen this on one of your card processing statements).
+You can take card payments over the phone via a physical terminal, however, acquiring banks charge a much higher transaction rate for this facility as the transaction is classed as ‘non-secure’.

 What this means is that the customer is ‘not present’ and does not have the option to instantly receive a receipt for the transaction.